csci-1301/csci-1301.github.io/labs/Static/readme.md

 }
 ```

-Using your IDE, see what happens if you do the following:
+Using your IDE, check what happens if you do the following:

 ```
 using System;